ForNeVeR/cil-mode/Readme.md

 up the proper indentation for such files.

 Common Intermediate Language is also known as ILAsm, MSIL or simply IL.
-It is a low-level assembly-like programming language targeting CLI environment (most successful implementations of that specifications are [.NET](http://www.microsoft.com/net) and [Mono](http://www.mono-project.com/)).
+It is a low-level assembly-like programming language targeting CLI environment (most successful implementations of that specification are [.NET](http://www.microsoft.com/net) and [Mono](http://www.mono-project.com/)).

 Screenshot